MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- A Light Recipe to Train Robust Vision Transformers. [[paper]](https://arxiv.org/abs/2209.07399) [[code]](https://github.com/dedeswim/vits-robustness-torch)
+  - Edoardo Debenedetti, Vikash Sehwag, Prateek Mittal.
+  - Key Word: Adversarially Robust Vision Transformers.
+  - <details><summary>Digest</summary> We ask whether Vision Transformers (ViTs) can serve as an underlying architecture for improving the adversarial robustness of machine learning models against evasion attacks.
+While earlier works have focused on improving Convolutional Neural Networks, we show that also ViTs are highly suitable for adversarial training to achieve competitive performance.
+We achieve this objective using a custom adversarial training recipe, discovered using rigorous ablation studies on a subset of the ImageNet dataset.
+The canonical training recipe for ViTs recommends strong data augmentation, in part to compensate for the lack of vision inductive bias of attention modules, when compared to convolutions.

+- Adversarially Robust Learning: A Generic Minimax Optimal Learner and Characterization. [[paper]](https://arxiv.org/abs/2209.07369)
+  - Omar Montasser, Steve Hanneke, Nathan Srebro. *NeurIPS 2022*
+  - Key Word: Adversarial Robustness.
+  - <details><summary>Digest</summary> We present a minimax optimal learner for the problem of learning predictors robust to adversarial examples at test-time.
+Interestingly, we find that this requires new algorithmic ideas and approaches to adversarially robust learning.
+In particular, we show, in a strong negative sense, the suboptimality of the robust learner proposed by Montasser, Hanneke, and Srebro (2019) and a broader family of learners we identify as local learners.
+Our results are enabled by adopting a global perspective, specifically, through a key technical contribution: the global one-inclusion graph, which may be of independent interest, that generalizes the classical one-inclusion graph due to Haussler, Littlestone, and Warmuth (1994).

+- On the interplay of adversarial robustness and architecture components: patches, convolution and attention. [[paper]](https://arxiv.org/abs/2209.06953)
+  - Francesco Croce, Matthias Hein.
+  - Key Word: Adversarial Robustness.
+  - <details><summary>Digest</summary> In recent years novel architecture components for image classification have been developed, starting with attention and patches used in transformers.
+While prior works have analyzed the influence of some aspects of architecture components on the robustness to adversarial attacks, in particular for vision transformers, the understanding of the main factors is still limited.
+We compare several (non)-robust classifiers with different architectures and study their properties, including the effect of adversarial training on the interpretability of the learnt features and robustness to unseen threat models.

 - Certified Defences Against Adversarial Patch Attacks on Semantic Segmentation. [[paper]](https://arxiv.org/abs/2209.05980)
   - Maksym Yatsura, Kaspar Sakmann, N. Grace Hua, Matthias Hein, Jan Hendrik Metze.
   - Key Word: Certified Recovery; Certified Detection; Image Reconstruction.